Falkor/Makefiles/latex/README.md

 In particular, the central repository holds two main branches with an infinite lifetime:

 * `production`: the branch holding tags of the successive releases of these slides
 * `devel`: the main branch where the sources are in a state with the latest delivered development changes for the next release.
-This is the *default* branch you get when you clone the repo, and teh one on which developments will take places.
+This is the *default* branch you get when you clone the repo, and the one on which developments will take places.

 You should therefore install [git-flow](https://github.com/nvie/gitflow), and probably also its associated [bash completion](https://github.com/bobthecow/git-flow-completion).